fennadew/wafs/README.md

 Tabbing goed quit easily.
 It's just not really "pleasurable".
 Focus elements could use some custom styling.

 ## Accessibility research
-* Images need to have an alt attribute.
 * If the website gets more content/more complexity in the future, maybe place a skip to content button.
 * Heading is well stuctured.
-* Tested with the google chrome extension Spectrum to test on all different types of color blindness.
-The website looks good with every type.
 * Tested with the screenreader of macOS.
 Tabs work fine, but focus styles can be more pleasurable.
 ![Screen reader](https://github.com/fennadew/wafs/blob/browser_technologies/app/static/images/screenreader.png "Screen reader")
 * Tested in device lab.
 Works well on mobile devices.
 Only JavaScript on kindle is not working.